 - 1 egg (beaten, for brushing the scones)

 - 1/2 cup coarse sugar (for topping the scones)

 Preheat the oven to 400 F.

 Combine the flour, sugar, baking powder, and salt in a large mixing bowl.

 Combine the vinegar, milk, and vanilla extract in a separate measuring cup.

 Add in the chopped butter and mix into the flour with a pastry blender.
 You can also process the dough in a food processor.

-Once the butter is incorporated and you have fine crumbs, add in the whole milk mixture.
+Once the butter is incorporated and you have fine crumbs, add in the whole milk mixture, the dried cranberries, and dried cherries.
 Combine using a spatula.
 Be gentle and don't over mix the dough.
 If it is a little dry then add in a tiny bit more milk.